 For quick pickles

 - 2 carrots

 - 2 soft shell crab cleaned - ask your fishmonger

 - salt and pepper

-- 1 tbsp vegetable oil plus possibly a bit more depending on size of pan
+- 1 tablespoon vegetable oil plus possibly a bit more depending on size of pan

 - 1 baguette or ciabatta loaf or two rolls